Town of Athabasca

 Once the Upgrade Completion Form is processed and approved, the Town of Athabasca will pay your Qualified Contractor(s) directly.

-Once all upgrades in your project are complete, an updated Clean Energy Improvement Agreement will need to be signed with the Town of Athabasca, to confirm the final amount to be financed.
+Once all upgrades in your project are complete, an updated Clean Energy Improvement Agreement will need to be signed with your municipality, to confirm the final amount to be financed.

 After all approved upgrades in a CEIP project are installed, a post-project EnerGuide Home Evaluation must be completed to determine the energy savings and verify the installation.
 Property owners will receive a new EnerGuide rating and label.
 This label, the updated Renovation Upgrade Report, and the invoice for the evaluation must be submitted to Alberta Municipalities.